Cyclic Defense GAN Against Speech Adversarial Attacks: Abstract

 \section{Abstract}

-This paper proposes a new defense approach for counteracting with state-of-the-art white and black-box adversarial attack algorithms.
-Our approach fits in the category of implicit reactive defense algorithms since it does not directly manipulate the potentially malicious input signals.
+This paper proposes a new defense approach for counteracting state-of-the-art white and black-box adversarial attack algorithms.
+Our approach fits into the implicit reactive defense algorithm category since it does not directly manipulate the potentially malicious input signals.
 Instead, it reconstructs a similar signal with a synthesized spectrogram using a cyclic generative adversarial network.
 This cyclic framework helps to yield a stable generative model.
 Finally, we feed the reconstructed signal into the speech-to-text model for transcription.
 The conducted experiments on targeted and non-targeted adversarial attacks developed for attacking DeepSpeech, Kaldi, and Lingvo models demonstrate the proposed defense's effectiveness in adverse scenarios.